Andersos/andersos.net/_posts/yearly2014.md

 ## Movies

 I always try to [check in](http://www.imdb.com/user/ur27912633/checkins) and rate movies I watch.
-In 2014 I watched 55 movies.
-That is a little more than a movie a week.
-I rated the movies at an average of 6.4 out of 10.
+In 2014 I watched ?? movies.
+That is a little more than a movie a week update.
+I rated the movies at an average of 6.4?? correct out of 10.
 I also made a table of the movies from 2014.

 <table id="movies">
 <tr class="no-sort">